ashwinbhaskar/project-loom/README.md

 # project-loom

 Project loom is all about making concurrency easier (for developers) on the JVM.
-It is included in Java 16 and is still in experimental phase.
+It is in experimental phase.
 Download the early access builds [here](https://jdk.java.net/loom/)

 ## Concurrency